 I am a cheek man.
-Pig, cow, skate, doesn’t matter to me, its cheeks are the nuggets I most adore.
+Pork cheeks, cow, skate, doesn’t matter to me, its cheeks are the nuggets I most adore.
 They appeal to my lazy side, being easily portionable and neat, and they appeal to my Yorkshire side, being cheap.
 A skate’s cheeks are known as knobs, by the way, so if you encounter them on a restaurant menu or in your fishmonger, don’t be alarmed.
 You won’t be noshing anything priapic.
-(Milt, on the other hand…)

-Less weird, more conducive to dinner, is to do the following recipe, which takes about 15 minutes of your time and will be the talk of the town, or at least your home, for many years to come.
+This recipe, which takes about 15 minutes of your time, will be the talk of the town, or at least your home, for many years to come.

 Please enter your email address